Uniformization of $p$-adic curves via Higgs-de Rham flows: Introduction

 such that for all $n\geq 2$,

 Set $(E_n, \theta_n):= (L_n\oplus L_n^{-1},\theta_n)$, and denote the trivial filtration by $Fil_{tr}$.
 Then there is a tower of two-periodic Higgs-de Rham flows as below:

-\end{thm} The following consequence is immediate from the previous results. \begin{corollary} Notations as above.
-Then for a logarithmic Higgs bundle with maximal Higgs field over a generic curve $(X_1,D_1)$ in the moduli space $\mathscr M_{g,r}$, one has a log smooth curve $(X_{\infty},D_{\infty})$ over $W$ lifting $(X_1,D_1)$ and an irreducible crystalline representation
+\end{thm} The following consequence is immediate from Theorems 1.1 and 1.2 . \begin{corollary} Use notation as above.
+Then for a logarithmic Higgs bundle with maximal Higgs field over a generic curve $(X_1,D_1)$ in the moduli space $\mathscr M_{g,r}$, one has a log smooth curve $(X_{\infty},D_{\infty})$ over $W$ lifting $(X_1,D_1)$ together with a two-dimensional irreducible crystalline representation